Skip to main content

 Exercise acts as a powerful non-pharmacological tool that improves how the body utilizes and responds to hormonal signals.

 A structured exercise regimen can produce significant improvements in body composition, including increases in lean mass and reductions in fat mass.
 These benefits occur with a consistency that underscores the importance of physical activity as a foundational element of health, working in parallel with hormonal treatments.
-The combination of and HRT, for example, can yield specific cardiovascular benefits that differ from either intervention alone, demonstrating a complex interplay.
+The combination of aerobic training and HRT, for example, can yield specific cardiovascular benefits that differ from either intervention alone, demonstrating a complex interplay.

 Comparative Effects of Interventions